mikecrinite/wednesday-bot/README.md

 #### Why?
 Because I was tired of not being able to know what day it was at a moment's notice.
+(But actually, the goal was to help learn python and also because my friends really enjoy this meme)

 #### How to use:
 If you want him on your server, you can ask, but honestly he's hosted on my personal AWS instance which is currently not costing me anything so I don't really know if I want to have him on a bunch of Discord servers.
 It wouldn't hurt to ask, though.

+Otherwise, you can fork the bad boy and set up your own wednesday-bot until I get a raise and wouldn't mind paying for the traffic on an AWS instance.

 #### DISCLAIMER TO CURRENT/PROSPECTIVE EMPLOYERS:
 This repo is for the memes.
 Commit messages/filenames/etc are not indicative of how I do things in a professional environment.